SYK-08/nuttx/README.md

       nuttx/     apps/

-This is important because the NuttX build will expect to find the apps directory in that (default) location.
+This is important because the NuttX build will expect to find the app's directory in that (default) location.
 That default location can be changed by modifying your NuttX configuration file, but that is another story.

 ## Installation Directories with Spaces in the Path

-The nuttx build directory should reside in a path that contains no spaces in any higher level directory name.
+The Nuttx build directory should reside in a path that contains no spaces in any higher-level directory name.
 For example, under Cygwin, your home directory might be formed from your first and last names like: `/home/First Last`.
 That will cause strange errors when the make system tries to build.